 As for a paid-in-full Full Self-Driving package, owners will have a short opportunity to pass their purchase on to another owner through a used Tesla sale (much like owners selling a Model S or Model X with Free Unlimited Supercharging).

-Tesla has made it clear that they want to limit this behavior (financially, it’s better for Tesla to have Full Self-Driving purchased per owner, per car), so there are restrictions on what they typically allow when it comes to transferring the Full Self-Driving feature (as well as Enhanced Autopilot, or any Autopilot-related software packages).
+Tesla has made it clear that they want to limit this behavior (financially, it’s better for Tesla to have Full Self-Driving purchased per owner, per car), so there are restrictions on what they will allow regarding transferring the Full Self-Driving feature (as well as Enhanced Autopilot, or any Autopilot-related software packages).

-Now that we’ve talked through the problem, let’s look at specific situations where Full Self-Driving transfers and when it doesn’t:
+Now that we’ve looked at problem, let’s talk about specific situations where Full Self-Driving transfers and when it doesn’t:

 When Does Full Self-Driving Transfer to a New Owner?

 Note: for the purposes of this article, Full Self-Driving refers to the paid-in-full package.
-We do make references to the subscription model, but there is a distinction in how the two payment models are currently treated by Tesla.
+We do make references to the subscription model, but Tesla treats the two payment models in distinctly different ways.

-Currently, there is only one nearly guaranteed way for Full Self-Driving to transfer to a new owner: directly from owner to owner through a private sale.
+Currently, the closest thing to a guaranteed way for Full Self-Driving to transfer to a new owner is directly from owner to owner through a private sale.

 So far, with the exception of a few rare cases, Tesla has allowed the transfer of Full Self-Driving to the next owner of the Tesla for which FSD was purchased.
 The software remains active at the time of transfer, and the new owner is able to access Full Self-Driving features upon adding the purchased Tesla to their account.

-This means that a private sale is the best way to return some value for Full Self-Driving when you sell your used Tesla, and one of three ways to purchase a pre-owned Tesla with FSD at a reduced cost.
+This means that a private sale is one of the best ways to return some value for Full Self-Driving when you sell your used Tesla, and one of three ways to purchase a pre-owned Tesla with FSD at a reduced cost.

 For buyers, Tesla occasionally offers an activated FSD package on their Used Inventory, though it’s unclear if they will allow that purchase of FSD to remain on the vehicle for subsequent owners.